 Here, we look at one of the most infuriating types of client known to creatives worldwide…

 "Nothing personal, but I don't think you should be involved with the budgeting/financial part.
 Because you're a designer.
 And a female.
 But that's okay!
 There's nothing wrong with being a female or a graphic designer."

 Ah, the well-meaning idiot.
 These types of clients tend to know so little, they don't appreciate how little they know.

-They think their wall of participation awards makes them a world-class athlete, their hours of American drama series House M.D. makes them a doctor – and the fact that no one ever told them otherwise makes it all true.
+They think their wall of participation awards makes them a world-class athlete, their hours of watching House makes them a doctor – and the fact that no one has ever told them otherwise makes it all true.
 Here's what you need to do...

 01. Be professional

 You don't want to be the one who tells your client they aren't the design savant they think they are.
 Try to avoid calling your client any names (at least to their face).
 Instead, be professional and illustrate what, exactly, makes you a professional.